 Inpatient and Transitional Services - An inpatient Forensic Coordinator works collaboratively with hospital staff to assure provision of quality services for the unique needs of the forensic patient.
 These services include competency restoration and treatment and preparation for transition to a group home, supported or independent living setting.
 Dangerousness (risk) assessment and comprehensive community treatment planning identifies community based interventions for successful forensic patient community integration while maintaining public safety.

-Community Forensic Monitoring - Ensures that adjudicated defendants have a successful transition from inpatient to community placement including risk management procedures implemented by community providers with guidance and support of the Forensic Community Coordinator and that re-hospitalization occurs when public safety necessitates increased stabilization and/or security.
+Community Forensic Monitoring - Ensures that adjudicated defendants have a successful transition from inpatient to community placement.
+This includes risk management procedures implemented by community providers with the guidance and support of the Forensic Community Coordinator and re-hospitalization if needed when public safety necessitates increased stabilization and/or security.

 - §27-6A-1(a) & §27-6A-4(a), Initial Forensic Examination